clintnetwork/Core/README.md

 Type-DB.Core is a library that allows you to store object locally (to use by example in an embedded project) or remotely in a Type-DB Server (see [Standalone or Remote Mode](#standalone-or-remote-mode))

 I made Type-DB to meet the needs of any developer whether for an embedded project, to implement a cache system, or simply when you need a cool database, it is certain that you will love his modularity.

-> **Warning**: Type-DB is currently in construction, if you would like to help us, contact me@clint.network

 ### Basic Usage